 Whilst this product only contains a small amount of morphine, it should (as with other morphine-containing preparations) be used with care in the elderly or debilitated (when the dose should be reduced), in prostatic hypertrophy, in hypotension, in hypothyroidism and where there is reduced respiratory reserve (avoid use during an asthma attack), and should not be given if paralytic ileus is likely to occur.

-Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption should not take this medicine.
+This product contains sucrose.
+Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.

-This product contains 6.4mmol (or 148mg) of sodium per 10ml dose, equivalent to 7.4% of the WHO recommended maximum daily intake of 2g sodium for an adult.
+This product contains 6.4mmol (or 148mg) of sodium (main component of cooking/table salt) per 10ml dose, equivalent to 7.4% of the WHO recommended maximum daily intake of 2g sodium for an adult.

 The following warnings and precautions appear on the labels: